LucasDelfino92/morrowindsharp/mw#.md

 - Run MGE XE in Mod Organizer 2.
 - In the **Distant Land** tab, click **Distant land generator wizard**.
-- Click **Use current load order**.
-This will select your active plugins for distant land generation.
+- Click **Select all**.
+This will select all plugins for distant land generation, both active and unactive.
 - Click **Continue**.
 - Click **Run above steps using saved / default settings**.
 - Click **Finish** when the process is over.

+> For no reason should you ever enable **Remiros' Groundcover** plugins in Mod Organizer 2.
+These plugins are only used for Distant Land generation.
+If you enable them, you will find that you are unable to walk through grass.

 ## SHADER SETUP